wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-form-processing/includes/create-model.md

 1. Create a training set.
    1. Identify and isolate a group of files to be used to train the model you create.
-   1. Five files are the recommended minimum.
+   1. Five files is the required minimum.
    1. Copy your files into a file folder named _Training Set_.
    1. After you've brought over your PO examples, add at least two other files of the same type (PDF in this case) that are _not_ POs.
    1. For this example, Statements of Work in PDF format will suffice.